Mafia hypothesis

-The mafia hypothesis posits that brood parasite eggs are accepted by the host out of fear of retaliation (nest destruction) from the brood parasite, in an example of coevolution.
+In ornithology, the mafia hypothesis is an explanation of why nesting host species do not reject the eggs of brood parasites.
+The parasite eggs are accepted by the host to avoid retaliation (egg destruction, nest destruction, and/or the killing of nestlings) by the brood parasite, in an example of coevolution.

 Amotz Zahavi proposed it in 1979, and it was tested by Manuel Soler in 1995.

 Mathematical modeling

-Maria Abou Chakra, of the Max Planck Institute for Evolutionary Biology, with others, successfully mathematically modeled the mafia hypothesis as a viable strategy, conditional on two factors:
+Maria Abou Chakra of the Max Planck Institute for Evolutionary Biology, with others, successfully mathematically modeled the mafia hypothesis as a viable strategy, conditional on two factors: